MarioMatschgi/MenuColorPalettes/README.md

 <hr>

 ## Screenshots
-> For more screenshots visit [www.programario.at/projects/mac-apps/menu-color-palette.php](https://www.programario.at/projects/mac-apps/menu-color-palette.php#screenshots)
+> See the full page with more screenshots @ [www.programario.at/projects/mac-apps/menu-color-palette][screenshots]

 | ![menu-item-view][menu-item-view] |
 |:--:|